-One of the best things to do in Copenhagen in December is to spend an evening wandering around the Copenhagen Christmas markets.
+One of the best things to do in Copenhagen in December is to spend an evening wandering around Copenhagen Christmas Market.
 You can sample traditional Danish food and snacks, shop for handmade Scandi gifts and enjoy the historic sights of Copenhagen while you’re under the Christmas lights.

 This is a traditional Danish experience and way of life where locals (and visitors) live in the moment with their friends and family in a cosy setting.